ABHY Associahedra and Newton polytopes of $F$-polynomials for finite type cluster algebras: Newton polytopes of -polynomials

 Let $f\in \mathbb Z[y_1,\dots,y_n]$ be a polynomial.
 Let $P$ be the subset of $\mathbb Z^n$ such that $f$ can be written as with all $f_\pp$ non-zero integers.
 That is to say $P$ is the collection of the the $n$-tuples corresponding to exponents of terms which appear in $f$.
 The \emph{Newton polytope} of $f$ is then the convex hull of the points in $P$.

 Newton polytopes of $F$-polynomials have been studied by Brodsky and Stump \cite{BS}.
 They give a description in type $A_n$ and a uniform conjecture for all finite types.
-Their conjecture is expressed in quite different terms from the description which we will give below; it would be interesting to see if their conjecture can be deduced from our results.
+Subsequent to the first appearance of the present paper, this conjecture was proved in \cite{JLS}, relying in part on our results.

 Newton polytopes of cluster variables have also been studied, by Sherman and Zelevinsky in rank 2 \cite{SZ}, by Cerulli Irelli for $\widetilde A_2$ \cite{CI}, and by Kalman in type $A_n$ \cite{K}.
 Note that, by \cite[Corollary 6.3]{CA4}, the Newton polytope of a cluster variable is an affine transformation of the corresponding $F$-polynomial, so the two questions are quite close.